 Research the areas or neighborhoods you would like to go photograph at.
 Research the work of several street photographers you admire.
 Watch Youtube videos on how other street photographers (amateurs & Magnum Pros) go about their street photography.

 Some people like to have a little bit of alcohol before a big moment.
 Before a presentation to the company’s board of directors.
 Some alcohol before a big event or job interview.
 It helps calm them down and relaxes their tense nerves, thins out the blood, and help take their mind off of the fear and negativity.
 So try it, have a beer or two but avoid shooting the streets drunk.

 Photographing in a dense area is good because you will be able to blend more easily with the crowd.
 You may find more opportunities of stuff happening on the streets and in any retro city you may even pass as a tourist.

 Be smooth once you bring the camera to your eye to make a photograph.
-Don’t make the photograph and make eye contact with the person and give a weird look like you made a mistake.
-Take the photo and move on, don’t worry about looking at what you just took. take the photo and if there’s an opportunity to make more than one photo then don’t hesitate.
+Don’t make eye contact with the person and give a weird look like you made a mistake.
+Take the photo and move on, don’t worry about looking at what you just took.
+Take the photo and if there’s an opportunity to make more than one photo then don’t hesitate.